 Too many people think that photo editing software is just for professional photographers or online content creators, such as bloggers.
 Anybody can use photo editing software.
 If you can find a program that you understand and can use without frustration then you’ve got a friend for life.
 You may not take better pictures from the get-go just yet, but you can fix that with simple software.
 Also, while a lot of professional photographers will shoot in a raw photo format, as an amateur or even as a professional, you don’t have to, so don’t stress about the tech.

 Using a basic version of Adobe Photoshop or Lightroom you’ll be able to edit JPEG files in-depth enough that they will have a professional feel once you have learned your software.
 We use a program called Polarr for our photo editing and we love it!
 From being able to control the tiniest aspect of color or light in a photograph to creating your own or using somebody else’s pre-set filters, Polarr gives us the flexibility and the technical ability to do almost anything with our images.
 It’s amazing.

 Tip: spend the $20 or so to get more than the free version of your preferred editing program.
 Once you understand how to work with photo software, you’ll want the added features.

 Photo equipment to take better photos

-We’ve invested in a basic DSLR camera (Canon Rebel) and the Google Pixel for one of our phones.
+We’ve invested in a basic DSLR camera (Canon Rebel) and the Google Pixel 3 for both of our phones (love Google Fi!).
 This duo has helped us take better photos both in daily life and while we’re traveling.
 The Canon Rebel is flexible to almost any shooting situation and can accept different lenses if needed.

 These tips and ideas should help even the most haphazard and crazy shutterbug take better photos with minimal effort.
 Yes, photography is a learned skill, but a little awareness about what makes a photo great can go a long way and you’ll take better photos in the end.